MiniMIP-Opt/MiniMIP/README.md

 The `-- -logtostderr` is needed to pass the run-time argument to `example_main`.
 All command-line arguments after "--" are passed to the launched binary.

-Similary, you can also run the tests directly from bazel:
+Similarly, you can also run the tests directly from bazel:
 ```
 bazel test //minimip/examples:example_test
 ```